What is Market Planning?

 The first stage of market planning involves sales projections and evaluations of past promotional activities to assess their effectiveness.
 The process of analyzing a product enables a company to identify which areas of the plan should carry a heavier focus or which areas should be adjusted.
-The analysis not only involves evaluating the company’s competitive position in its respective market, but also considering how to implement new strategies for its business goals.
+The analysis not only involves evaluating the company’s competitive position in its respective market but also considering how to implement new strategies for its business goals.

 The second stage is to organize marketing objectives and strategies.
-It is crucial here to establish the relationships between the proposed activities so that the plan can be carried out efficiently.
+It is crucial here to establish the relationships between the proposed activities so the plan can be carried out efficiently.